Tom-Nagy/know-it/README.md

 Issue : on IPhone, the button to close modal doesnt render nicely.

 Issue : The selcetion of random question with no repeat doesnt work.
 I beleive because the function is called each time we are on a question and the index of the question should be store for the party to keep track of what has been asked.

+Issue : From one question to another in the game, the radio button is checked at the same position than the previous question.

+Issue :

 [**:back:** *Table of Content*](#Table-of-Content)